'I feel blessed' - No deaths in Mexico passenger jet crash

 TV images showed the severely damaged body of the plane after it came to rest in scrubland and a column of smoke rose into the sky.

-The aircraft made an emergency landing about six miles (10 km) from the airport, said Alejandro Cardoza, a spokesman for the state’s civil protection agency.
+The aircraft made an emergency landing about 6 miles (10 km) from the airport, said Alejandro Cardoza, a spokesman for the state’s civil protection agency.
 Other authorities said the crash was closer to the airport.

 Cardoza said in an interview that around 85 people had suffered mostly light injuries, adding that the fire resulting from the accident had been put out.
 The civil protection agency said 37 people were hospitalized, while the state health department said two passengers were in a critical condition.